kmarkus/microblx/docs/user/composing_systems.rst

 ==========================

-Building a microblx application typically involves instantiating blocks, configuring and interconnecting these and finally starting these up.
+Building a microblx application typically involves instantiating blocks, configuring and interconnecting their ports and finally starting all blocks.
 The recommended way to do this is by specifying the system using the microblx composition DSL.

 Microblx System Composition DSL (usc files)